mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

-# ConvLSTM-for-Burger-s-equations
+# ConvLSTM for Burgers-Hopf equations
-Data-driven prediction of inviscid Burger's euqation with a ConvLSTM neural network
+Data-driven model of inviscid Burgers-Hopf euqation